Gordon999/Pi_Hailo_Wildlife_3/README.md

 RIGHT / MIDDLE button click with CLEAR or SET FULL MASK

 To move window when ZOOMED click on review image.

+NOTE: there is a recent issue with positioning the windows, to try and fix see https://forums.raspberrypi.com/viewtopic.php?t=400321#p2386651